ALMA Band 2 line survey of a $z = 3.44$ clumpy strongly-lensed submillimetre galaxy: Prospects of redshift surveys in the Band 2 and WSU era

 In the coming years, ALMA's capabilities will be significantly enhanced by the Wideband Sensitivity Upgrade \citep[WSU;][]{Carpenter2023}, comprising both correlator and receiver upgrades.
 The new correlator will reduce observation times by up to 40 per cent, while the receiver upgrade is expected to double or quadruple present-day bandwidths, approaching the capabilities of NOEMA (Table~\ref{tab:WSUgoals}; from \citealt{Carpenter2023}).
 Together, these improvements will strongly benefit redshift searches \citep{Carpenter2023} by providing novel frequency ranges and larger instantaneous bandwidths.

 Figure~\ref{fig:efficiencies} shows the redshift identification probability as a function of redshift for three ALMA configurations: the filled Band~3 tuning \citep{Weiss2013} as a baseline, and compares them to two set-ups using the new Band~2 receiver in the WSU era.
 Evaluated against the HerBS \citep{bakx18,Bakx2020Erratum} and SPT \citep{reuter20} redshift distributions, the comparison demonstrates that incorporating Band~2 substantially increases the fraction of sources yielding two or more spectral lines, enabling unambiguous redshift identification without follow-up observations across a wider range of redshifts.
 As the WSU remains in active development, several specifications are not yet finalised.
-Here I explore two candidate instantaneous sideband bandwidths, 8 and 14~GHz, corresponding to the baseline and an optimistic goals, respectively.
-For the 8~GHz bandwidth scenario, three tunings are used to cover a contiguous coverage between 107~GHz with one overlapping spectral window between 83 and 91~GHz, while for the 14~GHz bandwidth scenario, two tunings are sufficient to cover the observed wavelengths between 67 and 115~GHz \citep{Carpenter2023}.
+Here I explore two candidate instantaneous sideband bandwidths, 8 and 14~GHz, corresponding to the baseline and an optimistic goals, respectively. { For the 8~GHz bandwidth scenario, three tunings are used to cover a contiguous coverage between 107~GHz with one overlapping spectral window between 83 and 91~GHz, while for the 14~GHz bandwidth scenario, two tunings are sufficient to cover the observed wavelengths between 67 and 115~GHz \citep{Carpenter2023}.
+For the present-day 3.875 and potential future 8~GHz bandwidths, this is further improved by the wider IF range for Band~2.
+This allows the spectral windows to be put side by side contiguously, facilitating more efficient redshift searches without the overlapping spectral windows in the current filled Band~3 observing set-up. }

+{ The frequency coverage of Band 2 is not the only consideration in redshift searches.
+In Figure~\ref{fig:efficiency}, I compare the performance of Band~2 against that of Band 4 for a fiducial dusty star-forming galaxy (DSFG) with an infrared luminosity of $L_{\text{IR}} = 10^{12}~L_{\odot}$.
+I assume the line brightnesses following the CO spectral line energy distribution (SLED) scaling from \citet{Hagimoto2023} for transitions from CO(1--0) up to CO(7--6).
+This is compared against the expected observation times based on the analytical equation from the ALMA Technical Handbook\footnote{\url{https://almascience.eso.org/proposing/technical-handbook}}.